toomuchdesign/react-minimal-pie-chart/README.md

 - Consider moving storybook deployment to CI
 - Add `.browserslistrc` to get rid of some Babel helpers
 - Consider using `transform` to mutate segments/labels positions
+- Consider exposing a reduced chart variation including just a subset of the features
+- Consider abstracting React bindings to re-use business logic with other frameworks

 ## Contributors